 OSHA has 10 regional offices, and one or more area offices in each state or territory.
 Each regional office serves from four to eight states and/or territories.

-The OSH Act governs occupational safety and health in private sector workplaces (private businesses and nonprofit organizations), covering 111 million workers at 7.25 million establishments.
-The law applies to all private sector workplaces and activities involved in interstate commerce, regardless of the number of employees; in general industry, construction, maritime, and agriculture.
-The term “interstate commerce” is given a very liberal interpretation, making the OSH Act applicable to all enterprises including nonprofit ...
+The OSH Act governs occupational safety and health in most private sector workplaces (private businesses and nonprofit organizations), covering over 7 million worksites across the 50 states, the District of Columbia, and other U.S. jurisdictions either directly through federal OSHA or through an OSHA-approved state plan.
+The law applies to all private sector workplaces and activities involved in interstate commerce, regardless of the number of employees; in general industry, construction, ...